-Cost of goods sold was \$15.0 million, representing a \$1.0 million, or 8%, increase this period when compared with the same three-month period last year.
-Gross margin was 51% for the current year quarter compared to 57% for the same period last year, largely driven by product and market mix and inventory write-down and write-offs in the fourth quarter.
+Cost of goods sold was \$15.0 million, remaining flat when compared with the same three-month period last year.
+Gross margin was 56% for the current year quarter, compared to 51% in the same period last year, largely driven by product and market mix and manufacturing favourability in the fourth quarter (note: Commissions are not included in this calculation).